Harshita-capsitech/EmailDocs/ScheduleEmails/overview.md

 ---
 ## **Process Flow**

+1. **Start**
+   - The email management process begins when a user initiates the system to compose, manage, or track emails.

-1. **Create Email**
+2. **Compose Email**
    - A user can compose a new email by specifying the recipients, subject, body, and attachments.
+   - The user enters all necessary email details in the composition interface.

+3. **System Validates Email**
-   - The system validates the email content and saves it as a draft if required.
+   - The system validates the email content, checking for required fields, proper email formats, and any content restrictions.
+   - If validation fails, the system displays error messages to the user.

+4. **Show Errors**
+   - When validation fails, specific error messages are displayed to guide the user in correcting the issues.
+   - The user is redirected back to the composition screen to fix the errors and resubmit.

+5. **Send Now Decision**
+   - After successful validation, the user decides how to proceed with the email:
+     - Send immediately
+     - Schedule for later delivery
+     - Save as draft for future editing

+6. **Email Sent (Immediate)**
+   - If the user chooses to send immediately, the email is marked as sent and stored in the database.
+   - The email is then passed to the SMTP service for delivery.

+7. **Schedule Email**
+   - Users can schedule emails to be sent at a specified time in the future.
+   - Scheduled emails are stored in the database with their designated send time and processed by a background job to be sent at the scheduled time.

-2. **Save as Draft**
+8. **Save as Draft**
    - Emails can be saved as drafts for future editing.
 This allows users to complete their emails at a later time.

-3. **Schedule Email**
-   - Users can schedule emails to be sent at a specified time in the future.
-   - Scheduled emails are stored in the database and processed by a background job to be sent at the scheduled time.
+   - Drafts are stored in the database and can be retrieved for editing before sending.

-4. **Send Email**
-   - Emails are sent to the recipients via an integrated email service (SMTP or third-party service).
+9. **Track Status**
-   - The system tracks the email’s status (sent, failed, pending).
+    - The system tracks the email's status throughout the delivery process (sent, failed, pending).

-5. **View Sent and Scheduled Emails**
+    - Status updates are monitored in real-time and recorded in the database.

+10. **Log Failure & Retry**
+    - Failed email attempts are logged with detailed error information, and users are notified of any issues.
+    - The system retries sending emails that fail under certain conditions, implementing automatic retry logic.
+    - After retry attempts, the status is updated and tracked again.

+11. **List (Sent, Scheduled, Failed, Drafts)**
-   - Users can view their sent and scheduled emails in a list view.
+    - Users can view their sent, scheduled, failed, and draft emails in a comprehensive list view.
+    - The list provides an organized overview of all emails across different states in the system.

+12. **Filter Emails**
-   - Emails can be filtered based on status (e.g., sent, failed, pending) and other criteria (e.g., recipient, subject).
+    - Emails can be filtered based on status (e.g., sent, failed, pending, scheduled, drafts) and other criteria (e.g., recipient, subject, date).
+    - The filtering system allows users to quickly locate specific emails within their collection.

-6. **Edit Email**
+13. **Edit Draft**
-   - Users can edit drafts before sending them, including modifying the recipients, subject, or message body.
+    - Users can edit drafts before sending them, including modifying the recipients, subject, message body, or attachments.

-7. **Email Failure Handling**
-   - Failed email attempts are logged, and users are notified of any issues.
-The system retries sending emails that fail under certain conditions.
+    - After editing, the draft returns to the composition stage for validation and processing.

+14. **End**
+    - The process concludes when the user exits the email management interface or completes their email management tasks.
 ---

 ### **Process Flow Diagram**: